racket/rhombus/shrubbery/0000-shrubbery.md

 }
 ```

-Identation is allowed only on a line where the previous line ends with
+Identation to start a group is allowed only on a line where the
-`:`, when the previous line ends with `|`, or the indented line starts
+previous line ends with `:` or the indented line starts with `|`.
-with `|`.

 ```
 // Not allowed